• Skip to primary navigation

 • Bring the pot to a rolling boil, cover with a lid, reduce the heat to medium/low and simmer for about 25 minutes.

-• Carefully fold in the spinach 5 minutes before the given cooking time and sprinkle in the pink salt. (picture 8)
+• Carefully fold in the spinach 5 minutes before the given cooking time and sprinkle in the pink salt (adjust with further seasoning, if needed). (picture 8)

 • If your plantain is soft and over ripe it's best to add them 5-10 minutes before the curry is ready or else they will turn to mush.